 It was high season on Montana’s Madison River and I was running late.
 I had the day off, and couldn’t think of a better way to spend it than with a solo float.
 When I called the shuttle company and told them my plans for the day, the woman on the phone mentioned that they were busy, but could have my truck and trailer waiting for me by sundown.
 As I pulled into the boat-launch parking lot I quickly realized my plan was bunk.
-The parking lot was so full of truck and boat-trailer rigs there was nowhere to park.
+The parking lot was so full of truck and boat-trailer rigs there was nowhere to park and any line marking paint was almost invisible.
 I had never seen it so busy, so I quickly called the shuttle company and canceled.
 However, that did not mean I wasn’t going fishing.

 I left my truck on the shoulder of the road and walked back towards the river.
 As I sauntered through the parking lot, I noticed it was eerily devoid of people.
 Every vehicle had an empty trailer attached to it, and I was the only person around.
 Hiking upstream, I knew I had several hours before any boats from upriver would make it down to where I was.
 For the rest of the morning and into the afternoon I worked several pods of rising fish and enjoyed some fantastic dry-fly fishing.
 As the first few boats drifted past I laughed to myself, thinking that on perhaps the busiest day of the year I had fished the river in solitude.